- Things to Know

 - Scoliosis is an abnormal curve in the spine.

 Scoliosis is a disorder that causes an abnormal curve of the spine, or backbone.
-The spine has normal curves when looking from the side, but it should appear straight when looking from the front.
-Kyphosis is a curve seen from the side in which the spine is bent forward.
+There is a normal spinal curve when looking from the side, but the spine should appear straight when looking from the front.
+Kyphosis is a curve in the spine seen from the side in which the spine is bent forward.
 There is a normal kyphosis in the middle (thoracic) spine.

 Scoliosis is about two times more common in girls than boys.
-It can be seen at any age, but it is most common in those over 10 years of age.
-Scoliosis is hereditary in that people with scoliosis are more likely to have children with scoliosis; however, there is no correlation between the severity of the curve from one generation to the next.
+It can be seen at any age, but it is most common in those over about 10 years of age.
+Scoliosis is hereditary in that people with scoliosis are more likely to have children with scoliosis; however, there is no correlation between the severity of the curves from one generation to the next.

 What causes scoliosis?

-There are three other main types of scoliosis:
+What are the three main types of scoliosis?

 - Degenerative: Unlike the other forms of scoliosis that are found in children and teens, degenerative scoliosis occurs in older adults.
 It is caused by changes in the spine due to arthritis known as spondylosis.
 Weakening of the normal ligaments and other soft tissues of the spine combined with abnormal bone spurs can lead to an abnormal curvature of the spine.
 The spine can also be affected by osteoporosis, vertebral compression fractures, and disc degeneration.

 There are other potential causes of scoliosis, including spine tumors such as osteoid osteoma.
 This is a benign tumor that can occur in the spine and cause pain.
 The pain causes people to lean to the opposite side to reduce the amount of pressure applied to the tumor.
 This can lead to a spinal deformity.
 In addition, researchers suggest that genetics (hereditary), muscle disorders, and/or abnormal fibrillin metabolism may play a role in causing or contributing to scoliosis development.

 What are risk factors for scoliosis?